 Performance data hierarchy

-Performance data is provided in a centralized hierarchy of the following objects to help provide some logical ordering: Node: A node represents a physical machine in the WebSphere cell.
+Node: A node represents a physical machine in the WebSphere cell.
 This is where the Node Agent resides in a Deployment Manager environment.
 Server: A server is a functional unit that provides services to the clients over a network.
 No performance data is collected for the server itself.
 Module: A module represents a resource category for which performance data is collected.
 As an example, these are Enterprise JavaBeans, database connection pools, J2C connectors, JVM runtime, Object Request Broker, relational resource adapter, servlet session manager, thread pools, transaction manager, and Web applications.
 Submodule: A submodule represents a fine granularity resource category under the model.
 Submodules themselves can contain submodules.
 An example of a submodule is the ORB thread pool, which is a fine granularity resource category under the thread pool module.
 Counter: A counter is a data type used to hold performance information for analysis.
 Examples of counters include the number of active enterprise beans and the time spent responding to a servlet request.
+Each resource category (module) has a related set of counters.
+The counters contain values for performance data that can have an impact on system performance.

 Modules can have instances, which are single instantiations of an object of a class.
 Counters can be assigned to any number of modules and instances.
 Figure 16-2 shows how this looks like in Tivoli Performance Viewer.